 While the code of accounts coding structure is organization specific the WBS and OBS definitions are project specific.
 The code of accounts acts as the interface to financial accounting and budget control.

-The monitoring and control needs of several stakeholders must be met.
+The monitoring and control need of several stakeholders must be met.
 To achieve this, maintaining alignment of WBS, OBS, Code of accounts and the interfaces to other organizational systems is very important.
 This calls for splitting and merging of work packages and the organizational charts.
 Doing that, further requires collective wisdom and commitment of the stakeholders.

 “Almost 70% of the organizations have partial implementation of Earned Value Management systems and forecasting, because of improper definition and alignment of the WBS, OBS and COA and their interfaces to other organizational systems” – Manish, COO, Wrench solutions